• Skip to primary navigation

 • Slice the onion into thin slices and chop the spring onion into 1cm pieces

-• If using fresh garlic and chili chop finely.
+• If using fresh garlic and chilli chop finely.
 Place in a dish with the ginger paste and lemongrass paste.

-• Rise the beansprouts under cold water and place in a dish
+• Rise the beansprouts under cold water and place them in a dish

 • Slice the leaves from the pak choi stems and cut the stems into smaller pieces